SaifOmran/Obsidian/Git & Github/Git.md

 ```

 - In the typical workflow you clone the repo and you make a local branch to add the changes on it, then you push that all to the remote repo and the admin may approve the changes or not.
-- When you make the local branch, if you made anything on it and used *git status* you would not see that your are ahead of the origin or behind it, because your local branch is not existed in the origin, so there is nothing to compare your local branch with.
+- When you make the local branch, if you made anything on it and used *git status* you would not see that you are ahead of the origin or behind it, because your local branch is not existed in the origin, so there is nothing to compare your local branch with.
 - Now we want to push the changes we made on our local branch to the origin, if we used
 ```Git
 git push origin